Say what? Travelling in places where you don’t speak the language

 It’s always worth taking a look at local colleges and learning centres to see if they have any relevant language classes available.
 If you’re in a city, the range of options can be incredible.
 But if time or distance rules out taking a class, there are a lot of other possibilities.

 One option is to find a language-learning app that offers integrated speaking, listening and reading.
-The industry stand-out is Duolingo , an app that offers courses in 23 languages.
+The industry stand-out is Duolingo, an app that offers courses in 23 languages.
 A former Apple iPhone App of the Year winner, it’s a very convenient way to fit in language lessons around your life.

 There are also plenty of free online courses, from everyone from the BBC to major universities.
 The BBC’s Languages hub, while no longer updated, offers some amazing resources for learning essential phrases in 40 different languages, and has beginners courses for seven of those.

-Major international universities also offer free online langue courses through platforms like Coursera, EdX and Futurelearn.
+Major international universities also offer free online language courses through platforms like Coursera, EdX and Futurelearn.
 Check out the offerings well ahead of time as they are often only offered once or twice each year.

 Buy some Apps

 There are hundreds of apps available for Apple and Android devices that are designed to help you travel in a foreign country.
-It’s easy to impulse buy in the app store, but to avoid wasting money, do your research.
+It’s easy to impulse buy in the app store but to avoid wasting money, do your research.
 Read customer reviews and look at star ratings, including the total number of ratings as a single five-star rating isn’t as reliable an indicator of quality as 100 4-star ratings.

-Look for apps that store the information locally rather than requiring you to access the internet every time you look up a word, to reduce roaming data costs and to prevent you getting stuck when you’re out of reception range.
+Look for apps that store the information locally rather than requiring you to access the internet every time you look up a word, to reduce roaming data costs and prevent you from getting stuck when you’re out of reception range.
 Make sure you download all the relevant data when you have access to WIFI.

 Hire a translator